Installation & Configuration

 A) Automatic Installation

+The tornadoVMInstaller.sh script provided in this repository will compile/download OpenJDK, cmake and it will build TornadoVM.
+This installation script has been tested on Linux and macOS.
 Additionally, this installation type will automatically trigger all dependencies, therefore it is recommended if users only need to invoke TornadoVM as a library.

-$ ./scripts/tornadovm-installer
+$ ./bin/tornadovm-installer

 usage: tornadovm-installer [-h] [--version] [--jdk JDK] [--backend BACKEND] [--listJDKs] [--javaHome JAVAHOME]